francescospangaro/HACOGroupChat/README.md

 can be simulated using OmNet++.

 **Assumptions**
-• Clients and links are reliable, but clients can join and leave the network at any time
+• Clients are reliable but they can join and leave the network at any time.
+Network failures and partitions may happen.

 We chose to implement the application with a real distributed application using Java.